What we will do when you apply

 - The right to access information we hold on you.

 - At any point you can contact us to request the information we hold on you, including details of why we have that information, who has access to the information, and where we obtained the information from.
 Once we receive your request we will respond within one calendar month.

 - There are no fees or charges for this request

 - The right to correct and update the information we hold on you.

 - If the data we hold on you is out of date, incomplete or incorrect, you can inform us, and we will update your data.

 - The right to have your information erased.

-- If you feel we should no longer be using your data or that we are illegally using your data, you can request us to erase some or all the data we hold for you.
+- If you feel we should no longer be using your data or that we are using your data for a purpose you were unaware of, you can request us to erase some or all the data we hold for you.

 - When we receive your request, we will confirm whether the data has been deleted or explain the reason why it cannot be deleted (for example we may need to keep the data because we have a legitimate interest or to comply with regulations).

 - The right to object to processing of your data.